4nechoic-hub/sql-tbl-dns/README.md

 ## License

 MIT License for repository code.
-Upstream DNS data should retain its original attribution and citation requirements.
+Upstream DNS data remains subject to its original attribution and citation requirements.